SFDO-Tooling/MetaCI/CONTRIBUTING.rst

     - DJANGO_SENTRY_DSN

 (OTHER VARIABLES SET BY DEFAULT FOR YOU)
+- BUILD_ENV:
-- BUILD_ENV: Environment variable used to determine what dependencies and scripts to run when installing dependencies and populating databases, currently set in docker-compose.yml web service environment variable
+    Environment variable used to determine what dependencies and scripts to run when installing dependencies and populating databases, currently set in docker-compose.yml web service environment variable

+- NODE_VERSION:
-- NODE_VERSION: Environment variable used to set node version for download, this variable is set in the Dockerfile
+    Environment variable used to set node version for download, this variable is set in the Dockerfile

+- YARN_VERSION:
-- YARN_VERSION: Environment variable used to set yarn version for download, this variable is set in the Dockerfile
+    Environment variable used to set yarn version for download, this variable is set in the Dockerfile

+- PYTHONUNBUFFERED:
-- PYTHONUNBUFFERED: nvironment variable set in Dockerfile used to not write .pyc files to Docker container
+    Environment variable set in Dockerfile used to not write .pyc files to Docker container

+- POSTGRES_USER:
-- POSTGRES_USER: Environment variable set in the docker-compose.yml file under the postgres service, represents database user.
+    Environment variable set in the docker-compose.yml file under the postgres service, represents database user.
 This value has already been configured for you unless you decide to reconfigure it.

 - POSTGRES_PASSWORD:
     Environment variable set in the docker-compose.yml file under the postgres service, represents database password.This database is configured with no password for development purposes so leave as is unless changing for production purposes.

+- POSTGRES_DB:
-- POSTGRES_DB:                  Environment variable set in the docker-compose.yml file under the postgres service, represents database.
+    Environment variable set in the docker-compose.yml file under the postgres service, represents database.
 This variable has already been set to the proper value `metaci` for the user.

+- DATABASE_URL:
-- DATABASE_URL:     Environment variable set in Dockerfile.
+    Environment variable set in Dockerfile.
 Represents the full path of database url.

+- REDIS_URL:
-- REDIS_URL: This represents the url to the location where the redis server, configured for Meta CI.
+    This represents the url to the location where the redis server, configured for Meta CI.
 Set in Dockerfile.

+- DJANGO_HASHID_SALT:
-- DJANGO_HASHID_SALT: This represents the hashid salt for the django application, currently set to arbritary string due to non production defaults, can be overridden in docker-compose.yml.
+    This represents the hashid salt for the django application, currently set to arbritary string due to non production defaults, can be overridden in docker-compose.yml.
 Currently set in Dockerfile.

+- DJANGO_SECRET_KEY:
-- DJANGO_SECRET_KEY: This represents the key for the django application, currently set to arbritary string due to non production defaults, can be overridden in docker-compose.yml.
+    This represents the key for the django application, currently set to arbritary string due to non production defaults, can be overridden in docker-compose.yml.
 Currently set in Dockerfile.

 This section assumes you have downloaded ``docker`` and ``docker-compose``.